MicrosoftDocs/VBA-Docs/api/Access.AcSplitFormDatasheet.md

 # AcSplitFormDatasheet enumeration (Access)

-Used with the [Form.SplitFormDatasheet Property (Access)](Access.Form.SplitFormDatasheet.md) property to specify whether the user can edit contents of the datasheet while a form is displayed in Split Form view.
+Used with the [Form.SplitFormDatasheet property (Access)](Access.Form.SplitFormDatasheet.md) property to specify whether the user can edit contents of the datasheet while a form is displayed in Split Form view.